moonflare/springcloud-netflixoss-project/README.md

 	You can configure in Eclipse/Intellij or use the command `./mvnw clean install -X -U` inside the directory to build this.

-5. Check in http://localhost:9091 if the "email-service" is listed on "Instances currently registered with Eureka".
+5. Check in http://localhost:9091 if the "microservice" is listed on "Instances currently registered with Eureka".

 6. Run the Zuul project available in gateway-server folder.